How we test MP3 players

-Discover how we test MP3 players for sound quality, portability and ease of use to find our Best Buy models.
+Discover how we test MP3 players for sound quality, portability and ease of use to find the Best Buy models we recommend.

-Whether you're looking for an MP3 player with great audio quality, one that can play videos or simply one that's easy to use, we test each device under various conditions so you don't have to.
+Whether you're looking for an MP3 player with great audio quality, one that can play videos or simply a device that's easy to use, we test each model under various conditions so you don't have to.

-We examine everything that matters, from how long the battery lasts when you're listening on the go, to how easily you can skip between tracks, regardless of brand or price.
+We examine everything that matters, from how long an MP3 player's battery lasts when you're listening on the go, to how easily you can skip between tracks, regardless of brand or price.
 Our expert, independent reviews will help you pick an MP3 player that delivers top-notch audio, ideal for listening to your favourite podcast, jazz track or rock anthem.

 Our MP3 player reviews answer the most crucial questions, including:

 - How easy is it to use?